bonfire-networks/bonfire_data_access_control/README.md

 # Bonfire.Data.AccessControl

+See also https://bonfirenetworks.org/docs/boundaries/ for more docs (TODO: merge/deduplicate)

 Bonfire has a slightly unusual way of dealing with access control.
 It's not so different from role-based access control (RBAC), but we do a few things differently and there are quite a lot of pieces to get